rcardona-os/ocpv-hcp/README.md

 ---------------------------------------------------------
 ## ACM, Monitoring Observability
+On top of that, what Rafael did over there with HCP - setting up OpenShift+V - we need a central Interface to have on tooling, or one ui for all our Operation, our Clusters.
 With RH ACM we can enhance Global Cluster Management for OCP+V. As of ACM 2.12 we can levarage the CMO (Cluster Monitoring Operator).
-This allows us to add several OCP Virtualization Dashboards in ACC.
+This allows us to add several OCP Virtualization Dashboards in ACM.
 This finally allows us to observe our entire virtualization Stack at scale.

 #### Observability

-This is the diagram representing multicluster observability configuration when it is enabled.
+This is the diagram is representing multicluster observability configuration when it is enabled.
 <img src="https://github.com/user-attachments/assets/60a003a6-fb1e-4d45-a3b0-05e6a20f03dc" alt="Alt Text" width="600" height="400">

-First things first - we need to setup the Observability CR, an addtional API - in ACM.
-Besides ACM as of Version 2.12 we also need an S3-API comtable Object Storage.
+First things first - we need to setup the Observability CR, an additional API - in ACM.
+Besides ACM as of Version 2.12 we also need an S3-API compatible Object Storage.
 I'm using S3 Storage within my AWS Account.

 This is the piece of Storage I craeted for my Metrics and Alerts :